mend-toolkit/sca-cleanup-tool/README.md

                     Analyze only the projects whose contain the specific Mend tag (key:value) -v ANALYZED_PROJECT_TAG_REGEX_IN_VALUE, --AnalyzedProjectTagRegexInValue
                     Analyze only the projects whose match their tag key and the tag value contains the specified value (key:value)
                     Note: This was originally broken in the original ws-cleanup-tool.
 The functionality was adjusted to work as originally written.
-The naming convension is a misnomer but was kept to avoid breaking existing integrations.
+The naming convention is a misnomer but was kept to avoid breaking existing integrations.
   -r DAYS_TO_KEEP, --DaysToKeep
                     Number of days to keep in FilterProjectsByUpdateTime or number of copies in FilterProjectsByLastCreatedCopies
   -p PROJECT_PARALLELISM_LEVEL, --ProjectParallelismLevel